Course - Tools for the analysis of gender, equality and diversity - KULT3310

 Further on evaluation

 Letter grades are given after a final written assignment.
 Participation in class is an important part of learning.
 We require compulsory attendance (75 %).
-Students who do not fulfill the attendance requirements may ask the course leader for permission to produce a compensatory written assignment.
+Students who do not meet the attendance requirement may, upon application to the department, be allowed to complete a compensatory assignment.
+The compensatory work will be adapted to the extent of the absence and may be written and/or oral.

 Specific conditions